cs8425/widdly/README.md

 - [1] base on WebDAV
-- [2] this implement
+- [2] this implement, TiddlyWeb plugin must be config correctly
 - [3] need to disable all authorization in current implement (modify code), or use other WebDAV server
 - [4] by using PutSaver (WebDAV), need login, cause a full upload of base file
 - [5] `$:/StoryList` not work :(

-## Important about "Export all"
-All **tiddlers MUST be loaded** and then do a export, otherwise the tiddlers which did not loaded will only have title!!

-## TiddlyWiki base image
+## Make a TiddlyWiki base image

 The TiddlyWiki code is stored in and served from index.html, which (as you can see by clicking on the Tools tab) is TiddlyWiki version 5.1.17.